Family in Chinatown

 Celebrating Lunar New Year in San Francisco

-This winter, San Francisco will welcome the Year of the Rabbit with tournaments, pageants, a parade, fireworks, and more.
+This winter, San Francisco will welcome the Year of the Dragon with tournaments, pageants, a parade, fireworks, and more.

-In San Francisco, as in other Chinese population centers, the first days of the new lunar year will be celebrated within the immediate family circle.
 While most of the festivities will be concentrated in Chinatown and San Francisco’s downtown area, there are activities scheduled throughout the city.
+But let's get started with the basics...

 Dim Sum and Then Some

 There is little doubt that Chinese food as we know it in America started in San Francisco in the mid-1800s.
 The adaption of Chinese cuisine has gone through countless transformations and has produced some of the best restaurants on the West Coast.
-Head to popular places like China Live, Mister Jiu's, and Palette Tea House for some of the best Chinese cuisine in the city.
+Head to popular places like China Live, Mister Jiu's, and Yank Sing for some of the best Chinese cuisine in the city.

 A variety of dim sum dishes at San Francisco's Yank Sing restaurant.